 It marks the end of the three-week carnival celebrations (Apokries), marked by excesses of pleasure and food, and calls on Christians to refrain from "sinful" habits.
 It is the beginning of the 48-day period of Lent, the longest and strictest in terms of food, known among Greeks as "Sarakosti" and ending on Resurrection Sunday.

-For Kathara Deftera, local municipalities organize special events in all towns and villages where locals of all ages can enjoy traditional folk music, dance, and delicious vegetarian food.
-The day belongs to family, friends, and relatives, so if the weather is nice, most Greeks spend it outside, doing nature trips or picnics.
+On Kathara Deftera, which is also known as Clean Monday, local municipalities organize special events in all towns and villages where people of all ages can enjoy traditional folk music, dance, and delicious vegetarian food.
+This day is all about being with family, friends, and relatives, so if the weather is nice, most Greeks spend it outside, going on nature trips or picnics.

 While keeping alive the Greek cultural and religious traditions inherited from generations past with its cheerful spirit and appetizing culinary specialties, Kathara Deftera offers the perfect reason for a nature getaway with family and friends.